 Model selection and validation.
 We conducted a 2-step sequential procedure for the model development and model selection.
 As a first step, we compared model evidence for the baseline value-based model that does not separate learning rate and inverse temperature by feedback timing $(vbm_1:1\alpha,1\tau)$ to the non-value-based, heuristic strategy models that reflect Win-stay or Win-stay-lose-shift strategy behavior (ws, wsls).
 As a second step, we compared model evidence for 8 value-based model variants, 4 of the model family with learning rate and inverse temperature $(1\alpha1\tau, 2\alpha1\tau, 1\alpha2\tau, 2\alpha2\tau)$ and 4 of the model family with learning rate and outcome sensitivity $(1\alpha1\rho, 2\alpha1\rho, 1\alpha2\rho, 2\alpha2\rho)$.
 This allowed us to compare whether children showed separable effects of feedback timing on one of the model parameters.
 We compared the model fit using Bayesian leave-one-out cross-validation and obtained the expected log pointwise predictive density $(elpd{loo})$ using the R package loo^{50} .
-We further computed the model weights (Pseudo-BMA+) using Pseudo Bayesian model averaging stabilized by Bayesian bootstrap with loo,000 iterations loo 000 iterations with the choice data loo 000 we estimated predictive accuracy by comparing one-stepahead model predictions with the choice data loo 000 we performed parameter recovery for the winning model and model recovery by comparing it to a set of models used during model comparison (Supplementary Material loo 000).
+We further computed the model weights (Pseudo-BMA+) using Pseudo Bayesian model averaging stabilized by Bayesian bootstrap with 100,000 iterations51.
+To validate our models, we estimated predictive accuracy by comparing one-stepahead model predictions with the choice data^{15,52}.
+We performed parameter recovery for the winning model and model recovery by comparing it to a set of models used during model comparison (Supplementary Material 1)53.